A unified framework of unitarily residual measures for quantifying dissipation: Unitarily residual measures

 where the right-hand side is the Kullback-Leibler divergence.
 Equation.~\eqref{eq:induced_relative_entropy} was shown in Ref.~\cite{PhysRevLett.127.190601}.
 The correspondences between quantum divergences and unitarily residual measures are summarized in Table~\ref{tab:summary_metric}.
-The first and third columns in Table~\ref{tab:summary_metric} are the third main results in this Letter.
+The first, third and forth rows in Table~\ref{tab:summary_metric} are the second main results in this study.
+We verify Eq.~\eqref{eq:assumption2} for all quantum divergences in Table~\ref{tab:summary_metric}.
+These quantum divergences reduce to the corresponding classical divergences when two density operators commute.
+In the right-hand side of Eq.~\eqref{eq:assumption2}, two density operators commute and their eigenvalues are $\mathbf{p}^\uparrow$ and $\mathbf{q}^\uparrow$ for the same eigenvectors.
+Since right-hand sides of Eqs.~\eqref{eq:dsim_bures}, ~\eqref{eq:ineq_eigen_trace}, ~\eqref{eq:induced_renyi_relative_entropy} and~\eqref{eq:induced_sandwiched} are classical divergences between $\mathbf{p}^\uparrow$ and $\mathbf{q}^\uparrow$, it follows that all the examples in Table~\ref{tab:summary_metric} satisfy Eq.~\eqref{eq:assumption2}.